hashicorp/terraform-provider-hcp/docs/data-sources/vault_cluster.md

 - `elasticsearch_user` (String) ElasticSearch user for streaming audit logs
 - `grafana_endpoint` (String) Grafana endpoint for streaming audit logs
 - `grafana_user` (String) Grafana user for streaming audit logs
-- `http_basic_password` (String) HTTP basic authentication password for streaming audit logs, one of the two available authentication methods, can be specified only if http_bearer_token is not provided
+- `http_basic_password` (String) HTTP basic authentication password for streaming audit logs, one of the two available authentication methods, can be specified only if http_basic_user is also provided
-- `http_basic_user` (String) HTTP basic authentication username for streaming audit logs, one of the two available authentication methods, can be specified only if http_bearer_token is not provided.
+- `http_basic_user` (String) HTTP basic authentication username for streaming audit logs, one of the two available authentication methods, can be specified only if http_basic_password is also provided
 - `http_bearer_token` (String) HTTP bearer authentication token for streaming audit logs, one of the two available authentication methods, can be specified only if http_basic_user and http_basic_password are not provided
 - `http_codec` (String) HTTP codec for streaming audit logs, allowed values are JSON and NDJSON
 - `http_compression` (Boolean) HTTP compression flag for streaming audit logs